loldenburg/datalayertests-gcp/README.md

 -- ...to here
 #@formatter: on
 ```
 7. Go to IAM.
-Select the "App Engine default service account" and confirm that this account has "BigQuery Editor" permissions. #todo check if that is correct!
+Select the "App Engine default service account" and confirm that this account has "BigQuery Data Editor" and "BigQuery Job User" permissions. #todo check if that is correct!
 8. Finally, go into your code editor and open the file `data-layer-tests-gcp/datalayer_error_log.py`.
+(Make sure you have HTTP Proxies like **Fiddler off** now!)
 9. Set env variables to run your code locally (guide for PyCharm).
    1. Set a breakpoint at the start of the code and then click on Debug above the code editor.
    2. When the code pauses at the breakpoint, click on the dropdown next to the green "play" button and select "Edit Configurations".